 Why laughter is the best medicine

 - Laughing can impact the nerves and muscles in the human body in a positive manner.
-According to the view of Ronald A. Berk, associated with Johns Hopkins University, laughter can impact the central nervous system and it also affects muscular, cardiovascular, respiratory nerves.
+According to the view of Ronald A. Berk, associated with Johns Hopkins University, laughter can impact the central nervous system and it also affects muscular, cardiovascular, and respiratory nerves.

-- A Stanford University professor, Dr. William Fry, opines that laughter can condition cardiac, abdominal, and facial muscles well.
+- A Stanford University professor, Dr. William Fry, opines that laughing can condition cardiac, abdominal, and facial muscles well.
 This is good for those people who do not work out much.
 It helps the muscles relax, too.
 In fact, laughing for 10 minutes or more helps burn around 40 calories!

 - People coping with chronic and recurring pains and aches can try laughter as a complementary method to alleviate the severity of the pain.
 This can be good for people coping with pain caused by conditions and ailments like arthritis.
 Psychologist Rosemary Cogan conducted a pressure cuff test on candidates and saw the beneficial impact of watching humorous shows.
 The study was later published in the coveted Journal of Behavioral Medicine.

 - Clinical studies carried out at the Loma Linda University by Dr. Lee Berk show that laughter strengthens the level of immunity.
 This is possible because laughter boosts the number of infection-fighting antibodies.
-In other words, laughter sends a signal to the immune system to augment the level of protection.
+In other words, laughing sends a signal to the immune system to augment the level of protection.

 - A number of studies have shown that laughter can stimulate both parts of the human brain.
 This is beneficial for augmenting learning and retaining memory.
 It also eases psychological stress and keeps the brain alert.

 - In an era when people are careful about keeping their lungs and respiratory systems in good shape, laughter can be useful.
-Laughing serves like a mild form of aerobic workout.
+Laughing serves as a mild form of aerobic workout.
 Frequent belly laughter ensures your lungs are emptied, prompting the body to inhale fresh air.
 This produces an effect akin to deep breathing.
 This, in turn, circulates more oxygen-enriched blood throughout the entire body.

 - A study conducted by the University of Maryland Medical Center suggests that laughter and humor may reduce the risk of getting a cardiac attack.
 It showed people without heart disease tend to laugh 40 percent more than those with such ailments.